The Best Termite Treatment Companies for 2023

 Orkin’s liquid treatments use Termidor, a fipronil-based treatment that can be applied indoors, outdoors, or within building foundations.
 Orkin also advertises the use of OrkinFoam and low-moisture Orkin Dry Foam to treat harder-to-reach areas where termites have infested.
 Orkin also provides termite bait using Sentricon bait stations, which is applied in areas most at risk of attracting termite infestations.
 Orkin is also capable of using tent fumigation treatments.

-Orkin has the widest geographic reach of any termite control company in the U.S., serving 47 states—every one except for Alaska, South Dakota, and Wyoming.
+Orkin has the widest geographic reach of any termite control company in the U.S., serving 49 states—everywhere except for Alaska.

 Orkin’s termite control services are primarily offered through a Continuous Protection Plan.
 The Continuous Protection Plans are renewed on an annual basis.

 These plans can incorporate a direct liquid treatment or a combination of direct liquid treatment and baiting and monitoring.
 In addition to the termite control measures, Orkin commits to ongoing inspections and monitoring of the home to watch for termite activity, the option of re-treating termites if an infestation occurs following Orkin’s treatment, and industry-leading guarantees to back up Orkin’s quality.